 Mr. Miranthis joined the Argus Insurance Company (Europe) Limited's Board of Directors in 2020.
 Mr. Miranthis has over 34 years of leadership experience in the financial services industry and was the former President and CEO of PartnerRe Ltd and former Managing Principal for the European P&C Practice of Tillinghast - Towers Perrin.
-He currently serves on the Board of Directors of Hiscox Ltd and its affiliates, Hiscox Bermuda and Hiscox Re.
-Mr. Miranthis is a graduate of University of Cambridge, having earned an MA in Economics with first class honors.
+He currently serves on the Board of Directors of Hiscox Ltd and its affiliates, Hiscox Bermuda and Hiscox Re, Pacific Life Re ad Gatland Holdings Jersey Limited.
+Mr. Miranthis is a graduate of University of Cambridge, having earned an MA in Economics with first class honours.
 He is a member of the Institute and Faculty of actuaries (UK).

-Non-executive Director - Michael Macelli, B.A.(Hons) Accountancy
+Independent Non-executive Director - Michael Macelli, B.A.(Hons) Accountancy

 Michael Macelli has been a member of the Board of Argus Insurance Company (Europe) Limited since 2021.
-Mr Macelli has over 20 years' experience in senior management positions within the areas of Finance, Operations and Compliance.
+Mr. Macelli has over 20 years' experience in senior management positions within the areas of Finance, Operations and Compliance.
 Mr. Macelli has since 2004 served as non-executive Director of Multi Risk Indemnity Limited, the Vodafone PLC captive insurance company where he serves as Audit Committee Chair and is the main overseer of the company's risk management committee.
-Mr Macelli is also Chairperson of the Vodafone (Malta) Foundation and currently serves as director on a number of other boards.
+Mr. Macelli currently serves as director on a number of other Boards.